-Biden Leads the build-out of an EV market critical minerals supply chain outside of China parade written by Matt Bohlsen | November 16, 2022
+Biden Leads the build-out of an EV market critical minerals supply chain outside of China parade written by Matt Bohlsen | May 22, 2023 storage supply chain so far in 2022.

 For the past decade it has been China that has massively supported its battery and EV industry resulting in China now being by far the leader in EV production globally; and quite frankly a threat of totally dominating the future global auto industry as it goes electric.